d-maurer/dm.zope.saml2/dm/zope/saml2/README.txt

   Plone 5 compatibility.
 ATT: may introduce a backward incompatibility in the case that your portal does not use "utf-8" as charset.
-  See the section "Text handling" above
+  See the section "Text handling" above.

+  The explicit login request now allows a "caller" to determine where to redirect to after a successful login by defining the request variable `came_from`.

 3.1b1